Senior Internal Communications Business Partner

 To find out more about this exciting role, please visit our website to download the role specific information pack.
-Applications will be via a detailed CV, additional information form and a cover letter to: firstname.lastname@example.org
+Applications will be via a detailed CV, a cover letter and application form to: email@example.com

 Please note we are only able to review the first 50 applications received.
 Failure to send your CV, supporting statement and additional application form will result in your application being terminated.

 We view diversity as fundamental to our success.
 To tackle today’s complex policing challenges, we need a workforce made up from all of London’s communities.
 Applications from across the community are therefore essential.